stackitcloud/stackit-cli/docs/stackit_curl.md

 ### Synopsis

-Execute an HTTP request to an endpoint, using the authentication provided by the CLI
+Execute an HTTP request to an endpoint, using the authentication provided by the CLI.

 ```
 stackit curl URL [flags]